mahmoud/ashes/README.md

 * Comments are parsed differently, but both Ashes and Dust simply strip them out.

-Ashes has been tested on Python 2.7.
+Ashes has been tested extensively on Python 2.7, and somewhat on PyPy 1.9 and Python 3.2/3.3.